Shin-NiL/Godot-Android-Admob-Plugin/README.md

 Sample code
 -----
 In the demo directory you'll find a working sample project where you can see how the things works on the scripting side.

+__REMEMBER__: You still need to configure the project as described in the "How to use" section to be able to run the demo project.

 Donations
 ---------